Blind Foundation Alexa Skill FAQ

 What magazines are available?

-You can read all of the current magazine issues produced by the Blind Foundation studios.
+You can read all of the current magazine issues produced by Blind Low Vision NZ studios.
 For a list of all available magazines, say “What magazines do you have?” while in the main menu of the skill.

 Can I read books and magazines offline?